Withdrawing and unpublishing content, and labelling content from previous governments

 Content with history mode appears lower down on GOV.UK search - unless there’s evidence that users are still looking for it.

-Content in history mode doesn’t need to be ‘withdrawn’ as well.
+Content in history mode does not need to be ‘withdrawn’ as well.

 Removing history mode to edit content